-Furthermore, keeping in mind the need to potentially walk in inclement weather, on wet floors, or areas that are more prone to slippage, it’s vital that you be able to trust your shoes to get you where you need to go without slipping.
+Furthermore, keeping in mind the need to periodically walk in inclement weather, on wet floors, or areas that are more prone to slippage, you must be able to trust your shoes to get you where you need to go without slipping.
 This aspect will be discussed more in the next section.

 Dress shoes can be quite different between men and women.
 Finding non-slip options for men can often be easier than those for women.
 This is mainly because the styles can differ substantially.
 Men usually wear flat shoes or ones with a minimal heel height while women may prefer to opt for heels, though there are flat, low heel dress shoes available for them as well.

 For women who don’t mind toning down the heel to achieve a safer non slip office shoes design, there are several excellent options out there that can work.
 However, it can get tricky finding heels that fit the same non-slip needs.
 Typically speaking, the best non-slip options are going to have a thicker heel.
 That way, padding can be added to the bottom to assist with keeping the shoes from slipping on the ground.